ThatCoolGuyyy/TriviaAPI-Udacity/README.md

 ## Getting Started
 ### Install Dependencies
-Dependencies for this project include pip, Python, Npm and Node.js.
+Dependencies for this project include Pip, Python, Npm and Node.js.
 ### Frontend Dependencies
 Find and download Node and Npm using this [link](./https://nodejs.com/en/download).